 Authored By: Northwest Justice Project - CLEAR Intake Line

 A lump sum is any money you get once and do not expect to get regularly.
 Examples are a settlement from a court case, insurance claims or a back payment of benefits you are owed (such as from Social Security or L&I).
 You must report these payments to DSHS.
 Publication #7140EN

 - What is a lump sum payment?

-- How will getting a lump sum affect my cash assistance?
+- Will the lump sum affect my cash assistance?

-- Can I put the lump sum into a bank account or buying a car?
+- Can I put the lump sum in a bank account or buy a car with it?

 - I got a lump sum payment.
-I am now ineligible for cash and food assistance.
+I cannot get cash and food assistance.
 Can I still get medical assistance?

-It is any money you get once and do not expect to get regularly.
+It is money you get once.
+You do not expect to get it regularly.
 Examples:

 Settlement from a court case.

 Back payment of benefits you are owed (such as from Social Security or L&I).

 Yes.
 You must report getting it by the tenth day of the next month.
 Example: you get a $5,000 settlement on May 20.
 You must report it to DSHS by June 10.